ryanstull/ryanstull.github.io/_posts/2019-03-10-null-safety-part2.md

 }
 {% endhighlight %}

+Now, everywhere you used to have a `String`, you have an `Option[String]`, so it is apparent, when you're expecting a possibly absent value.
 If your codebase and the libraries you use are consistent, and use this strategy throughout, it can work very well for keeping track of absent values.

-//TODO More examples

 However, there are some shortcomings to this approach in Scala: